Ameesha Patel

+Ameesha Patel ([əˈmiːʂa pəˈʈeːl]; born 9 June 1975) is an Indian actress who appears in Hindi and Telugu films.
+Patel is the recipient of several awards such as a Filmfare Award and a Zee Cine Award.

+Patel made her acting debut in 2000 with the romantic thriller film Kaho Naa...
+Pyaar Hai, a major commercial success, which earned her the Zee Cine Award for Best Female Debut.
+This success continued with the Telugu action film Badri (2000) and the top-grossing period film Gadar: Ek Prem Katha (2001), which won her a Filmfare Special Performance Award.
+After starring in Humraaz and Kya Yehi Pyaar Hai (both 2002), Patel's career declined, and she took on supporting roles in Honeymoon Travels Pvt.
+Ltd. (2007), Bhool Bhulaiyaa (2007) and Race 2 (2013).

+After continued fluctuations, Patel made a career comeback by reprising her role in the sequel Gadar 2 (2023), which emerged as her highest grossing release.
+In addition to her acting career, Patel is a humanitarian and works for a number of causes.

 Early life and background

-Patel was born in a Gujarati family to Amit and Asha Patel on 9 June 1975.
+Patel was born to a Gujarati father, Amit Patel, and a Sindhi and Punjabi NRI mother, Asha, on 9 June 1975.
 She is the sister of Ashmit Patel and the granddaughter of lawyer-politician Barrister Rajni Patel, who was the Congress Pradesh Committee President of Mumbai.
 She was born in the Breach Candy Hospital in Mumbai and has been a trained Bharatnatyam dancer since the age of five.
 Her birth-name is a blend of the first three letters of her father's name Amit and the last three letters of her mother's name Asha.

-Patel studied at Cathedral and John Connon School in Mumbai and was head girl for the academic year 1992–93 before heading to Tufts University in United States to study Bio-genetic engineering, which she studied for two years, and eventually switching to Economics.
+Patel studied at Cathedral and John Connon School in Mumbai and was head girl for the academic year 1992–93 before heading to Tufts University in Boston in the United States to study bio-genetic engineering, which she studied for two years, before eventually switching her major to economics.

 Patel's career began as an economic analyst at Khandwala Securities Limited after graduation.
 Later on, she received an offer from Morgan Stanley but turned it down.
 After returning to India, she joined Satyadev Dubey's theatre group and acted in plays, including an Urdu language play titled Neelam (1999), that was written by Tanveer Khan, upon receiving permission from her conservative parents.

 At the same time she plunged into modelling, appearing in several commercial campaigns.
 Patel has also modelled for well-known Indian brands such as Bajaj, Fair & Lovely, Cadburys, Fem, Lux and many more.